Kou-ding/Real-Time-Embedded-Systems/report.md

 ```
 Usually building it yourself guarantees that the latest version of the library is being utilized.

+####
+The C implementation helps us understand the fundamentals of a web socket connection.
+These are as follows:
+- Step 1
+    -
+- Step 2
+    -
+- Step 3
+    -
 ### Sources
 - https://stackoverflow.com/questions/30904560/libwebsocket-client-example
 - https://finnhub.io/docs/api/library